WeblateOrg/weblate/docs/admin/addons.rst

 Squash Git commits
 ------------------

-Squash Git commits prior to pushing changes.

-You can choose one of following modes:
+Git commits can be squashed prior to pushing changes in one of the following modes:

 .. versionadded:: 3.4